Occupational Exposure

 If you worked in the construction industry and have been diagnosed with mesothelioma, you likely have significant claims for compensation against the companies whose asbestos products caused your illness.
 The building trades built America—and those affected by asbestos exposure deserve justice.

-Our experienced mesothelioma attorneys have helped hundreds of construction workers and their families recover compensation.
+The mesothelioma attorneys at Danziger & De Llano have helped hundreds of construction workers and their families recover compensation.
 We understand the unique exposure patterns of the building trades and have the expertise to identify every applicable claim.

 Related Resources